gbrindisi/Xummoner/README.md

 * **Seamless Integration:** Works directly within your Zsh shell. 🐚

 ## Installation - Binding the Spirit 🔗
+You cann zplug, zinit, zgen it ... it's the right format orrrr manually:

 1. **Clone the Repository:**